 The Group is active in power generation, trading and supply in Greece through its 50% shareholding in Elpedison B.V., a joint venture entity with EDISON S.p.A..
 The Group accounts for Elpedison B.V. using the equity method and as such, the Group's 50% share of the consolidated results of Elpedison B.V. appear under "Share of profit of investments in associates and joint ventures" and its 50% share of net assets under "Investment in associates and joint ventures".
-Based on the improved results of Elpedison during the three month period ended on 31 March 2023 there is no indication of impairment.
+Based on the company's results during the six month period ended on 30 June 2023 there is no indication of impairment.